jerng/studies/web-component-studies/README.md

 	-   Documents typically belong to a user agent, for example in most web browsers the "window" variable name refers to the user agent object, and the "window.document" property name refers to the window's document root.
 	-   WARNING : the "window.document.documentElement" property name refers to [ the document's HTML Element, which is the child of the window's document root ] - it does not refer to the document root itself.
 -   A “document tree” refers to a node tree whose root is a Document.
-	-   Nodes have a “.ownerDocument” property, which points to their one and only ancestor Document.
+	-   Nodes have an “.ownerDocument” property, which points to their one and only ancestor Document.
 	-   A Document’s .ownerDocument must be null.
 -   RENDERING : A user agent typically renders any changes to its document trees, as soon as possible.